Tony Emmerton has found a new direction in life since moving to the Northern Territory to work at Ayers Rock Resort.

 “Prior to pursuing a career with Voyages, Tony was a very reserved, shy person that would hardly speak to you.
 When I travelled to Yulara to meet with Tony – he stood tall and proud when sharing his story with us,” she said.

-The New Careers for Aboriginal People (NCAP) program is funded and administered by the NSW Department of Industry, Training Services NSW, Aboriginal Services and aims to assist Aboriginal and Torres Strait Islander people to find work or improve their current job situation.
+ETC’s Indigenous Services Team aims to assist Aboriginal and Torres Strait Islander people to find work or improve their current job situation.

-ETC’s NCAP Aboriginal Employment Advisors link Aboriginal people with training pathways and employment opportunities and provide practical assistance such as developing a resume or applying for a job.
+ETC’s Indigenous Employment Officers link Aboriginal people with training pathways and employment opportunities and provide practical assistance such as developing a resume or applying for a job.
 They have strong connections in the local community and will listen and support you to help you achieve your goals.